Solar Guides

 Meter upgrade?
 Switchboard work?
 WiFi monitoring?
 Roof reinforcement?
 Get it in writing.

 A good installer will provide all this information upfront.
 If you have to chase them for basic details, that tells you something about how they'll handle issues after installation.
+Our guide on how to vet a solar installer covers the due diligence steps in detail.

 Red flags to avoid